meabert/proxmox-tips-n-tricks/README.md

 grub-efi-amd64-signed proxmox-headers-6.8.12-7-pve sbsigntool efibootmgr
 efitools uuid-runtime dkmssbsigntool mokutil devscripts debhelper equivs git

+<b><h4>Bonus: If you are using a server chances are high the motherboard has
+some sort of administrative controller, these tools will help to monitor, divulge logs and send SET changes to the controller.
+Various tools, not all may be required depending on your motherboard ex.
+Redfish is not manufacturer specific.

+<b><h3>apt install</h3></b>

+ilorest python3-sushy redfishtool python3-pyipmi python3-pyghmi prometheus-ipmi-exporter
+opemipmi nut-ipmi ipmiutil ipmitool freeipmi freeipmi-tools freeipmi-ipmiseld freeipmi-bmc-watchdog freeipmi-ipmidetect

 ### Authentication - PAM Modules, add or remove as needed depending on your use case

 <p>PAM or Pluggable Authentication Modules involve a variety of different